zalyora/rsschool-cv/cv.md

 **Office Manager**
 November 2017 - April 2019
 *BlockSoftLab, Ukraine*
-+ Editing, clarifying and proofreading technical documentation from/into foreign languages
-+ Creating presentations of products and services, introducing them to clients
-+ Drafting reports, minute’s correspondence, document amending
-+ Customer support and communication
-+ Managing content for social media
-+ Creating and managing events
-+ Smart Contracts testing

 **Communications/Account manager**
 May 2017 - Aug 2017
 *Nekrasov Producing Center, Ukraine*
-+ Creating presentations of events-to-be and introducing them to clients
-+ Managing all preparations in organising events; providing solutions to all unpredictable problems arising in the process of event-organisation
-+ Drafting reports, minute’s correspondence, document amending
-+ Screening of telephone calls and taking messages

 **Freelance Translator/Proofreader**
 2007 - Present
-Editing, clarifying and proofreading from/into foreign languages

 **Translator/ SW Localization Specialist**
 Nov 2006 – Dec  2007
 *InnoVinn, Ukraine*
-+ Translation and localization of the Network Monitoring System software (resource files) and documentation into English
-+ Editing, clarifying and proofreading of the translated resource files, help files and documents
-+ Tools: WinTransRC, Resource localizer, MS Word

 **Lecturer**
 *Vinnytsia State Pedagogical University*